khtkjeg/khtkjeg.github.io/_posts/2017-09-11-node-pm2-forever-supervisor-new.md

   -e|--extensions <extensions>
     Specific file extensions to watch in addition to defaults.
     Used when --watch option includes folders
-    Default is 'node,js'
+    Default is node,js

   -x|--exec <executable>
     The executable that runs the specified program.
-    Default is 'node'
+    Default is node

   --debug[=port]
     Start node with --debug flag.